Blog

 Make the Most of Medicare's Enrollment Season

-Your goal is to minimize your total out of pocket costs for the year.
+Your goal is to minimize your total out-of-pocket costs for the year.
 Premiums are only one part of the equation when it comes to all of your healthcare expenses.

 You also have deductibles, coinsurance, and copays.
 Don’t make the mistake of choosing a plan for its low monthly premium only to find out later that your deductible is very high.